trilemma-dev/SecureXPC/README.md

 There are multiple types of servers which can be retrieved:
  - `XPCServer.forThisXPCService()`
-     - For an XPC Service, which is a private helper tool available only to the main application that contains it
+     - For an XPC service, which is a private helper tool available only to the main application that contains it
  - `XPCServer.forThisBlessedHelperTool()`
      - For a helper tool installed via [`SMJobBless`](https://developer.apple.com/documentation/servicemanagement/1431078-smjobbless)